We Deal in Lead A Weird West Gunslinger Adventure Game

 Survival #

-The lands of the Drifted World are treacherous and unpredictable, veering from bleached desert to frozen mountain.
+The lands of The Drifted World are treacherous and unpredictable, veering from bleached desert to frozen mountain.

 In extreme heat, ration use is doubled as you require more water.